MasterKale/SimpleWebAuthn-homepage/docs/packages/server.md

 "Attestation" is analogous to new account registration.
 Attestation occurs in two steps:

-1. Generate a collection of "options" for the browser to pass to a FIDO2 authenticator
+1. Generate a collection of "attestation options" for the browser to pass to a FIDO2 authenticator
 2. Verify the authenticator's response

 Attestation uses the following exported methods from this package: